Most of the bridges across the River Arno in Florence have a story to tell and Ponte alle Grazie is no exception.

 Explore More Bridges in Florence

 Ambling along the Arno is an excellent way to get your bearings in Florence and learn more about its history.
 Walk in the footsteps of the Medici and Michelangelo by following the curve of the River Arno.

 But if you want to view them from another angle, why not take a boat trip along the Arno?

-Benefit from a live guide during this one-hour boat tour in a barchetto, a traditional wooden boat.
+Benefit from a live guide during this 60-90 minute boat tour in a barchetto, a traditional wooden boat.
 There’s even a glass of wine thrown in.